Muhammad-Taufiq-Khan/TAUFIQ-NLP-Task-ML-Headless-Technologies-Limited/README.md

     preprocess FAQ-test question                                                 //according to previous preprocessing find hyponyms and hypernyms and attach with preprocessed FAQ-test question   //according to previous preprocessing
-        // here we consider 82% similar hyponyms and hypernyms return preprocessed FAQ-test question, preprocessed FAQ-test question with hyponyms and hypernyms and hyponyms end function
+        // here we consider 82% similar hyponyms and hypernyms return preprocessed FAQ-test question with hyperhypo end function

-function Validate the Approach (preprocessed FAQ-test question, preprocessed FAQ-test question with hyponyms and hypernyms and hyponyms):
+function Validate the Approach (preprocessed FAQ-test question with hyperhypo):
     for feature in base features:
+        for question in feature:
+            if preprocessed FAQ-test question with hyperhypo and question include any similar word: consider that question as most similar question end if
+            else:
+                check similarity between preprocessed FAQ-test question with hyperhypo and question consider question with max similarity score
+                if there is any question with similarity >= max similarity score - 10% also consider that question
+                end if
+            end else
+        end for
+    end for
+    return best base feature, result end function

+function Test Question Answer (Asked Qestion, Best Base Feature):
+    Asked Qestion = Process FAQ-test data (Asked Qestion) for question in Best Base Feature:
+        if Asked Qestion and qestion include any similar word: consider that question as most similar question end if
+        else:
+            check similarity between Asked Qestion and question consider question with max similarity score
+            if there is any question with similarity >= max similarity score - 10% also consider that question
+            end if
+        end else
+    end for
+    return Answer of the considered qestions end function
 ```